AritraStark/Tax-Calculator/README.md

         - 40% for people with age ≥ 40 but < 60
         - 10% for people with age ≥ 60
 - Do not restrict user from entering incorrect values like characters in the number fields
     - Highlight a error icon to the right of the input field (shown as an example in above image as a circle with `!`).
-Hovering over it should show the error in a tooltip
-    - If no errors are present, dont show the error icon
+    - Used bootstrap form validation to highlight error messages
     - This should be present in all the number fields
 - The age dropdown field should have 3 values -
     - <40